pfheatwole/thesis/source/canopy_geometry.rst

     for small angles of attack, but those simple methods are based on linear relationships that do not hold for the highly non-linear geometry of a typical parafoil.
-Also, those simple theories are only applicable to longitudinal models, whereas flight reconstruction requires a dynamics model that can handle turns.
+Also, those simple theories are only applicable to longitudinal models, whereas flight reconstruction requires a model that includes turning dynamics.

-    [[Discuss the deficiencies of linear theories: discrepancies as alpha and beta increase, inability to handle turns, etc.]]
+    [[Discuss the deficiencies of linear theories?
+Discrepancies as alpha and beta increase, inability to handle turns, etc.]]

 * [[Ultimately, this project requires a model that returns points on the